Six named ITA Scholar Athletes

-Terri Sisk, the architect behind the rebuilding and resurgence of the Tulane women's tennis program, enters her seventh season as the head coach of the Green Wave in 2014-15.
-She'll lead the Green Wave into their first season in the new American Athletic Conference where they posted the biggest turnaround season out of any top-75 program, recording a +12 win differential with a 17-9 record.
+Terri Sisk, the architect behind the rebuilding and resurgence of the Tulane women's tennis program, enters her eighth season as the head coach of the Green Wave in 2015-16.
+The Olive and Blue are fresh off of their debut year in the American Athletic Conference where they posted the biggest turnaround season out of any top-75 program, recording a +12 win differential with a 17-9 record.

 In 2007, Tulane Director of Athletics Rick Dickson began his search for a head women's tennis coach to restart the program.
 He was looking for an inspirational leader, a builder of character and a skillful tactician who could take a team from ground zero and make it an immediate contender.
 His search ended at Sisk's doorstep and she has proven to be the perfect fit for the Green Wave program.

-In the last six years, Sisk has gone from scouring the country for her first player to becoming a fixture in the national rankings.
-In her time at the helm, Tulane has posted four winning campaigns with a combined 73-45 overall record and an 18-9 regular-season mark against Conference USA opponents.
+In the last seven years, Sisk has gone from scouring the country for her first player to becoming a fixture in the national rankings.
+In her time at the helm, Tulane has posted five winning campaigns with a combined 90-54 overall record.
 In 2012, Sisk was named the Louisiana Coach of the Year.

-Along the way, seven Green Wave student-athletes have earned All C-USA and All-Louisiana honors on a combined 19 occasions.
+Along the way, seven Green Wave student-athletes have earned All-Conference and All-Louisiana honors on a combined 20 occasions.
 One of Sisk's first recruits, Mariam Kurdadze, completed her career as a four-time All-Conference USA and All-Louisiana performer and was the C-USA and Louisiana Freshman of the Year in 2009 and the Louisiana Player of the Year as a senior in 2012.
 She completed her career with 91 singles victories and 79 doubles victories under Sisk's tutelage.
 Just this past season, freshman Naz Karagoz earned one of the coveted spots on The American's All-Conference team after posting a 10-7 dual record.